-The group-level N4 session is per DNN and slice.
-The SMF can create, update or delete the group-level N4 Session, i.e., add or delete N4 rules, allocate or release the N19 tunnel resources based on operator deployment, e.g., based on GEO satellite’s planed obsolescence or new GEO satellite setup.
+The group-level N4 session is per DNN and S-NSSAI.
+The SMF can create, update or delete the group-level N4 Session, i.e., add or delete N4 rules, allocate or release the N19 tunnel resources based on operator deployment, e.g., based on GEO satellite’s planned obsolescence or new GEO satellite setup.